🌺

 Mac salad · local Hawaiian comfort food tradition

-The plate lunch's default two sides — macaroni salad (heavy mayo) and brown gravy — are both routinely non-vegan and arrive automatically unless you substitute.
-Macaroni salad is made with egg-based mayonnaise at almost all traditional plate lunch venues; gravy is very often made with meat stock — assume meat stock unless the kitchen confirms otherwise.
+The two default plate lunch sides, macaroni salad and brown gravy, are both routinely non-vegan and arrive automatically unless you substitute.
+Macaroni salad is made with egg-based mayo at almost all traditional venues; gravy is very often made with meat stock.
 Most venues can substitute rice or a simple salad if asked directly.

 plate lunch counters · local diners · food trucks · casual restaurants